 - Johns Hopkins University Center for Systems Science and Engineering

-- Strathmore Union Elementary School District: Schools are closed till April 13.
+- Strathmore Union Elementary School District: Schools are closed until further notice.

-- Exeter Unified School District: Schools are closed till April 13.
+- Exeter Unified School District: Schools are closed through the end of the 2019-2020 school year.

-- Tulare City School District: Schools are closed till April 13.
+- Tulare City School District: Schools are closed until further notice.

-- Tulare Joint Union High School District: Schools are closed till April 13.
+- Tulare Joint Union High School District: Schools are closed until further notice.

-- Tulare County Office of Education schools are closed till April 13.
+- Tulare County Office of Education schools are closed until further notice.

 - Woodlake Unified School District: Schools are closed till April 13.